Fashion design: Designing a garment

 Garment design includes components of "color, texture, space, lines, pattern, silhouette, shape, proportion, balance, emphasis, rhythm, and harmony".
-All of these elements come together to design a garment by creating visual interest for consumers.
+All of these elements come together to design a garment to create visual interest for consumers.

-Fashion designers work in various ways, some start with a vision in their head and later move into drawing it on paper or on a computer, while others go directly into draping fabric onto a dress form, also known as a mannequin.
+Fashion designers work in various ways; some start with a vision in their head and later move into drawing it on paper or on a computer, while others go directly into draping fabric onto a dress form, also known as a mannequin.
 The design process is unique to the designer and it is rather intriguing to see the various steps that go into the process.
 Designing a garment starts with patternmaking.
 The process begins with creating a sloper or base pattern.
-The sloper will fit the size of the model a designer is working with or a base can be made by utilizing standard size charting.
+The sloper will fit the size of the model a designer is working with or a base can be made by utilizing standard size charts.

 Three major manipulations within patternmaking include dart manipulation, contouring, and added fullness.
 Dart manipulation allows for a dart to be moved on a garment in various places but does not change the overall fit of the garment.
 Contouring allows for areas of a garment to fit closer to areas of the torso such as the bust or shoulders.
-Added fullness increases the length or width of a pattern to change the frame as well as fit of the garment.
+Added fullness increases the length or width of a pattern to change the frame as well as the fit of the garment.
 The fullness can be added on one side, unequal, or equally to the pattern.

 A designer may choose to work with certain apps that can help connect all their ideas together and expand their thoughts to create a cohesive design.
 When a designer is completely satisfied with the fit of the toile (or muslin), they will consult a professional pattern maker who will then create the finished, working version of the pattern out of paper or using a computer program.
 Finally, a sample garment is made up and tested on a model to make sure it is an operational outfit.
-Fashion design is expressive, the designers create art that may be functional or non-functional.
+Fashion design is expressive; the designers create art that may be functional or non-functional.

 Technology within fashion

 Over the years, there has been an increase in the use of technology within fashion design.
 Iris van Herpen, a Dutch designer, incorporated 3D printing in her Crystallization collection.

 Software can aid designers in the product development stage.
 Designers can use artificial intelligence and virtual reality to prototype clothing.
 3D modeling within software allows for initial sampling and development stages for partnerships with suppliers before the garments are produced.
-Product managers can use product lifecycle management software to develop multiple items to multiple product lines to assist in planning, assigning, and tracking tasks from concept to completion.
+Product managers can use product lifecycle management software to develop multiple items across multiple product lines to assist in planning, assigning, and tracking tasks from concept to completion.